darkred/Userscripts/README.md

 - [1337X - convert torrent timestamps to relative format](https://github.com/darkred/Userscripts/tree/master/1337X_-_convert_torrent_timestamps_to_relative_format#readme) - Converts torrent upload timestamps to relative format
 - [Blabbermouth - generate timestamps and add link to the fb comments area](https://github.com/darkred/Userscripts/tree/master/Blabbermouth_-_generate_timestamps_and_add_link_to_the_FB_comments_area#readme) - (blabbermouth cd/dvd reviews and news pages) Generates the missing timestamps or converts the existing ones in relative format, and adds link to the fb comments area
 - [Bugzilla - reveal the Depends, Blocks, See Also and Duplicates bug titles](https://github.com/darkred/Userscripts/tree/master/Bugzilla_-_reveal_the_Depends%2C_Blocks%2C_See_Also_and_Duplicates_bug_titles#readme) - Reveals the Depends, Blocks, See Also and Duplicates bug titles in bugzilla.mozilla.org via keyboard shortcuts.
-- 'Firefox for desktop' variations:
+- 'Firefox for desktop' :
   - [Firefox for desktop - list fixed bugs in Mercurial](https://github.com/darkred/Userscripts/tree/master/Firefox_for_desktop_-_list_fixed_bugs_in_Mercurial#readme) - Generates lists of fixed bugs related to Firefox for desktop in Mozilla Mercurial pushlogs.
   - [Firefox for desktop - list fixed bugs in Mercurial as sortable table](https://github.com/darkred/Userscripts/tree/master/Firefox_for_desktop_-_list_fixed_bugs_in_Mercurial_as_sortable_table#readme) - Generates a list of recently fixed bugs related to Firefox for desktop in Mozilla Mercurial pushlogs.
   - [Firefox for desktop - list modified bugs in Mercurial as sortable table](https://github.com/darkred/Userscripts/tree/master/Firefox_for_desktop_-_list_modified_bugs_in_Mercurial_as_sortable_table#readme) - Generates lists of bugs related to Firefox for desktop for which patches have landed in Mozilla Mercurial pushlogs.